 The Northeast U.S. is known to have some of the most spectacular scenery and authentic fall experiences of anywhere in the world with New Hampshire, Vermont, and Maine leading the pack.
 Mesmerizing pictures of winding roads peeking out from amber-colored leaves, communities gathering to celebrate the start of a new season and pristine lakes reflecting calm nature make it easy to understand why.

 Despite being on my bucket list for years, it wasn’t until recently I was able to see in person what so many northerners rave about every October.
-Through a series of fortunate events, I explored the Adirondacks in upstate New York during a four-day fall foliage road trip and came away with a new appreciation for all things fall.
+Through a series of fortunate events, I explored the Adirondacks in upstate New York during a five-day fall foliage road trip and came away with a new appreciation for all things fall.

 The Adirondacks may not get as much attention as other areas in favored leaf-peeping states but with over six million acres of natural beauty, the largest state park in the continental U.S. can easily compete.